-The telephone message must then be followed up by a written note submitted to the form tutor.
+The telephone message/email must then be followed up by a written note submitted to the form tutor.
 Such notes can be short but should not simply say 'my daughter was feeling unwell'.
 We need more specifics, for example 'my daughter had an upset stomach'.
-This is important for our monitoring of absence across the school and the prevalence of any particular condition.
+This is important for our monitoring of absence across the school and the prevalence of any particular condition or outbreaks of similar symptoms across pupils in a Year group that may need scrutiny in relation to the COVID 19 virus